-Some assets do not fall within the remit of the will of the deceased person and cannot be bequeathed by a person in his/her will.
-The following are some examples of such assets.
+There are some assets which do not fall within the remit of the Will of the deceased person and cannot be bequeathed by a person in his/her Will.
+The following are some examples of such assets:

 1. Assets that were held in the joint names of the deceased and another person where the assets were so held with the intention of benefiting the surviving person